maximgorbatyuk/project-documents/document-architect-prompt.md

 - REFERENCES.md is in sync with files actually present on disk.
 - Every cross-reference resolves to a real file/section.
 - No file exceeds the project-appropriate length for its audience (agent docs short; human onboarding can be longer).
+- Each file's topic ownership is clear, and duplicated content is either removed or intentionally justified.
+- Required docs were skipped only with an explicit reason tied to the target repo's actual architecture.
 - (Mode B only) Every finding from the Repair Plan has been addressed or explicitly deferred with a reason.

 Report any gaps explicitly; do not silently leave them.